martinvonz/jj/.github/PULL_REQUEST_TEMPLATE.md

 pushing the updated branch (`jj git push` does that automatically when you rewrite a branch).
 Merge the PR at will once it's been approved.
 See https://github.com/martinvonz/jj/blob/main/docs/contributing.md for details.
+Note that you need to sign Google's CLA to contribute.
 -->

 # Checklist